Anthony F. Camilleri

-Sandra Feliciano graduated in Social Sciences at the Portuguese Open University, post-graduated in Evaluation in Education at the University of Lisbon and is currently a PhD candidate in Business, Economy and Society at the University of Alicante.
-She has over 20 years of experience with quality management applied to complex sectors where the human factor is critical, such as Education, Health and Social Care Services, Government and Aerospace, and is an experienced international consultant and trainer as well as a qualified Evaluator and Auditor for several Accreditation and Certification schemes in these sectors.
-Aside from her work at KIC, she is also a part-time Lecturer at the School of Management and Technology of Porto Polytechnic, where she teaches Standardization, Quality Management, Human Resources Management and Management Systems Audits at Master level.
-Having worked with policy making and national, European and international standardization since 2008, she recently represented Portugal and Angola at ISO/TC176 during the last revision of ISO 9001 and lead the development of ISO 21001:2018, the first ISO Management System Standard for Educational Organizations, published on May 1, 2018.
+Sandra graduated in Social Sciences, post-graduated in Evaluation in Education and has over 20 years of experience with quality management applied to complex sectors where the human factor is critical, such as Education, Health and Social Care Services, Government and Aerospace, where she is an experienced international consultant and trainer as well as a qualified Auditor and Evaluator for several Accreditation and Certification schemes in these sectors.
+Aside from her work at KIC, she is also a part-time Teacher at the School of Management and Technology of Porto Polytechnic, where she teaches Standardization, Quality Management, Human Resources Management and Management Systems Audits at Master level.
+Having worked with policy making and national, European and international standardization since 2008, she recently represented Portugal and Angola at ISO/TC176 during the last revision of ISO 9001 and lead the development of ISO 21001, the first ISO Management System Standard for Educational Organizations, published on May 1, 2018.
 Currently she is leading ISO CASCO/TC 232 WG 58 and ISO TC 232/WG 8, acting as Co-Convenor for the development of a requirements for bodies providing audit and certification of educational organizations management systems and a guideline standard with good practices to audit educational organizations, respectively.
 She has been nominated for the CEN-CENELEC Standards+Innovation 2021 Awards.
 More information can be retrieved from her LinkedIn page.

 Project & Communications Associate